xtuml/bridgepoint/doc-internal/notes/162_dts0101036706/162_editor_code_dump_int.md

 6. Implementation Comments
 --------------------------
 6.1  The design note called for us to ship the Verifier UI plug-ins as part of the initial OSS release.
 However, those plug-ins are full of dependencies on the private parts of the metamodel.
 We decided it was not worth the effort to try to publish them at this time.
 Therefore, the OSS code dump does not include ```bp.debug.ui, bp.debug.ui.test, bp.verifier.pkg, bp.verifier.pkg-feature, and bp.ui.session```

+6.2 Contrary to what [3 §5.4.3] says, there is no private stuff in the io.mdl.test/ooaofooa test model.
+So it was left.

 7. Unit Test
 ------------